travis-ci/docs-travis-ci-com/docs/user/languages/java.md

 ## Overview

-Travis CI environment provides OpenJDK 6, Maven 3, Gradle 1.0-milestone 7 and Ant 1.7.
+Travis CI environment provides OpenJDK 7, OpenJDK 6, Oracle JDK 7, Gradle 1.0, Maven 3 and Ant.
 Java project builder has reasonably good defaults for projects that use Gradle, Maven or Ant, so quite often you won't have to configure anything beyond

     language: java